-Figure 1 - Regions vote distribution from the survey among women and research organisations from third countries developed as an agricultural innovation: It can grow in the desert with almost no water but takes more time to cook.
+Figure 1 - Regions vote distribution from the survey among women and research organisations from third countries topics, related mostly to the social sciences, during discussions at the GENDERACTION mutual learning workshop in Malta various sex- and/or gender-related implications were articulated.
+One participant gave the example of a bean that was developed as an agricultural innovation: It can grow in the desert with almost no water but takes more time to cook.
 This implies a need for more wood and water for cooking it.
 As women are usually responsible for getting the wood and water, the consequences of this innovation are that women will have to walk further to fetch it and will have to carry heavier loads.
 Thus, they spend more time and effort fetching supplies and cooking.
 As this example shows, some gendered impacts may be cumulative rather than resulting from a complete and radical change in practice; this, however, does not mean they are less consequential.
 Sometimes, the gender aspects and gendered impacts of research may be fully unexpected and unintentional and may emerge only later in the STI trajectory.